peppahjackk/Jetlify/README.md

 * Sq ft on rolls of paper products impossible.
 Fall back to count
 * NaN getting appended occasionally (seen on coffee filters)
+* Case where item is unavailable errors, stops code. need try/catch on append
+* If multi quantity case, the per unit always defaults to the original first, though two have been used ($4.80 24oz 2ct will result in $0.10/count)